aieng-lab/gradiend/README.md

 Optional: Install [`aieng-lab/bias-bench`](https://github.com/aieng-lab/bias-bench) for further evaluations and comparison to other debiasing techniques.

 In order to use Llama-based models, you must first accept the Llama 3.2 Community License Agreement (see e.g., [here](https://huggingface.co/meta-llama/Llama-3.2-3B)).
 Further, you need to export a variable `HF_TOKEN` with a HF access token associated to your HF account (alternatively, but not recommended, you could insert your HF token in `gradiend/model.py#HF_TOKEN`).
 Note that the GRADIEND training with default configuration requires three NVIDIA A100 GPUs with 80GB each (all other tested models run on a single A100).
+The implementation automatically distributes the weights across the available GPUs for Llama.

 ## Overview

 Package | Description
 --------|------------
 `gradiend.model` | GRADIEND model implementation
-`gradiend.data` | Deprecated - Data generation and access
+`gradiend.data` | Data util functions
 `gradiend.training` | Training of GRADIEND
 `gradiend.evaluation` | Evaluation of GRADIEND
-`gradiend.export` | Export functions for results, e.g., printing LaTeX tables and plotting images `gradiend.setups` | Predefined setups for training and evaluation, e.g., `GenderEnSetup()`
+`gradiend.export` | Export functions for results, e.g., printing LaTeX tables and plotting images `gradiend.setups` | Predefined setups for training, data, and evaluation, e.g., `GenderEnSetup()`